BinaryMoon/wp-toolbelt/readme.txt

 * Make GDPR requirements of cookie banner clearer.
 * Improve module selector design.
 * Make the admin style tweaks show in the customizer (most important for the button improvements).
+* Simplify portfolio and testimonial block code a little.

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)